 Property name Purpose bytecode-provider Specifies the bytecode provider to use to optimize the use of reflection in NHibernate.
 Use null to disable the optimization completely, lcg to use built-in light-weight code generation, or the assembly qualified class name of a custom IBytecodeProvider implementation.
 Defaults to lcg.
-Specifies the bytecode generate of the property of the prope objects-factory Specifies a custom objects factory to use for instantiating NHibernate dependencies.
-Use the assembly qualified class name of a custom IObjectsFactory implementation. reflection-optimizer Enables use of a runtime-generated class to set or get properties of an entity or component instead of using runtime reflection.
+Specifies the bytecode generation of the property of the pro objects-factory Specifies a custom objects factory to use for instantiating NHibernate dependencies.
+Use the assembly qualified class name of a custom IObjectsFactory implementation. <objects-factory< td=""></objects-factory<> reflection-optimizer Enables use of a runtime-generated class to set or get properties of an entity or component instead of using runtime reflection.
 The use of the reflection optimizer inflicts a certain startup cost on the application but should lead to better performance in the long run.
 Defaults to true.
-Creflection-optimizer use="true false"/> You can also set this property by code by setting NHibern-ate.Cfg.Environment.UseReflectionOptimizer before creating any NHibernate.Cfg.Configuration instance.
+You can also set this property by code by setting NHibern- ate.Cfg.Environment.UseReflectionOptimizer be- fore creating any NHibernate.Cfg.Configuration instance.